ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservices.md

 The About page for a service provides a high-level description of the service and its features.
 You can also install the service from its overview on a new instance or add the service to an existing instance.

 By default, the service assumes that NSX-T is installed.
-However, if the service does not support NSX-T, it then uses NSX-V.
+However, if the service does not support NSX-T, it then uses NSX-V for existing instances V4.7 and earlier.

 For more information about the service itself and to order, see the individual topics for the service in the documentation.